• Home

 data presentation examples using double bar graph

-Bars directly compare multiple series in a given category.
+This arrangement allows for direct comparison of multiple series within a given category.
 The chart is amazingly easy to read and interpret, even for a non-technical audience.

 Slope Charts are simple graphs that quickly and directly show transitions, changes over time, absolute values, and even rankings.